crossplane/crossplane/design/one-pager-k8s-native-providers.md

 infrastructure providers.
-However, instead of creating a new client for a cloud provider API, Kubernetes-native infrastructure providers will return a Kubernetes client that is configured to talk to the target cluster using the `targetClusterRef`.
-This is similar to the client configuration for the `KubernetesApplicationResource` [managed reconciler].
+However, instead of creating a new client for a cloud provider API, Kubernetes-native infrastructure providers will return a Kubernetes client that is configured to talk to the target cluster using the `providerRef`.
+This is similar to the client configuration for the `KubernetesApplicationResource` [managed reconciler], except that it obtains Kubernetes credentials using a `Provider` object rather than a `KubernetesClusterObject`.
+This `Provider` type (`provider.kubernetes.crossplane.io`) should likely exist outside of the Rook stack (i.e. in core Crossplane) due to its generic applicability.

 ## Future Considerations

 ### More Sophisticated Scheduling

-This initial proposal embeds a `targetClusterRef` field in the non-portable classes of a Kubernetes-native provider that specifies the cluster in which Kubernetes.
-This mitigates the need for a scheduler, but also reduces functionality in the following ways:
+This initial proposal embeds a `proivderRef` field in the non-portable classes of a Kubernetes-native provider that specifies the cluster in which resources should be provisioned.
+This mitigates the need for a scheduler, but requires that a `Provider` object be created in order to talk to any Kubernetes cluster, even if that cluster was provisioned by Crossplane.
+In the case that the cluster was provisioned by Kubernetes, the `Secret` the the `Provider` references should already exist in the control cluster.

-1. Kubernetes-native resources can only be scheduled on clusters that are modeled as a `KubernetesCluster` Crossplane object in the control cluster.
-   This means if you have an existing cluster that was not provisioned by Crossplane, you will be unable to provision in-cluster resources in that cluster.
-1. By extension, the Kubernetes-native resources also cannot be scheduled in the Crossplane control cluster.
-1. Kubernetes-native resources can only be scheduled to a single, directly referenced cluster.

-A major step in fixing these shortcomings is tracked by [crossplane-runtime
-#22], which allows for importing of existing resources (i.e. ability to import a
-Kubernetes cluster that was not provisioned by Crossplane).
-Another potential solution would be to introduce a Kubernetes `Provider` type, which could be referenced by Kubernetes-native resource in order to obtain client configuration.
-With either one of these solutions, the Crossplane control cluster could be modeled in such a way that the managed reconciler would know to provision resources in its own cluster.

-It is also possible that we will want to be able to schedule Kubernetes-native infrastructure resources in a more intelligent manner.
-This could include implementing scheduling policies that allow for resources to be provisioned based on geography, resource requirements, etc. However, an initial implementation would likely look almost identical to the reconciler used for `KubernetesApplication` [scheduler controller], which exposes a round-robin scheduler based on `KubernetesCluster` labels.
+It is possible that we will want to be able to schedule Kubernetes-native infrastructure resources in a more intelligent manner.
+This could include implementing scheduling policies that allow for resources to be provisioned based on geography, resource requirements, etc. An initial scheduler implementation may look similar to the `KubernetesApplication` [scheduler controller], but instead of matching `KubernetesCluster` objects by label, it would use `provider.kubernetes.crossplane.io` objects.
 Because the scheduling behavior for most Kubernetes-native infrastructure components will look very similar, a shared scheduler reconciler should be added to [crossplane-runtime].
-In fact, the `KubernetesApplication` scheduler controller should probably make use of the shared `crossplane-runtime` scheduler reconciler after it is implemented.
+In fact, the `KubernetesApplication` scheduler controller may also be able to make use of the shared `crossplane-runtime` scheduler reconciler after it is implemented.

 ### Generalized Managed Reconciler